Jabittner/openSAFT/README.md

 This code was created initially for ultrasonic concrete inspection.
 The purpose behind releasing the code is to promote discussion and open exploration of the SAFT method for concrete non-destructive inspection.

+If you use/build off of this code for publication please cite the following article:
+Bittner, James A, Agustin Spalvier, and John S Popovics.
+2018.
+“Internal Imaging of Concrete Elements.”
+Concrete International, no. April: 57–63.

 Files: